RockyC28/tti-iqpc-opex-dashboard/README.md

 ## 4. Results and Impact
 Some key results from the project:

-- Managers can now track defect hotspots by product, line, and time of day without manually combining spreadsheets.
+- Managers can easily identify where defects exist in terms of product, line, and time of day without having to link spreadsheets.
-- The dashboards help identify lines or stations with abnormal trends, supporting targeted root-cause analysis.
+- The dashboards aid in pointing out which lines or stations have unusual trending patterns.
 - Weekly and monthly reports can be generated directly from the dashboards, greatly reducing the time spent on manual reporting.

 These results show how data engineering and visualization can directly support factory operations, quality improvement, and decision-making.